 - External hard drive connected to a USB, FireWire, or Thunderbolt port on your Mac

-- External hard drive connected to the USB port of an AirPort Extreme Base Station on your network
+- NAS or External hard drive connected to your wireless network

 Once setup, we suggest you tick the “Backup Automatically” tick box and keep the external device connected at all times to allow continuous and ongoing backups, which will happen automatically in the background and should not affect the computers performance.